 Our main worship services take place on Sunday mornings.
 We aim to provide an opportunity to encounter Jesus through both contemporary and traditional forms of worship.

-Coffee, tea and biscuits are served after both services.
+Coffee, tea and biscuits are served after the Contemporary Worship service.

 On special occasions we come together for a combined service at 10:30; check the column at the right for details of forthcoming services.

 During the week our home groups meet, some in the evening and some during the day, providing an opportunity for Bible-based learning, life sharing and prayer.